nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 set it to 0 to prevent a line or outline from being drawn; this will also hide the shadow.

-"fill" is whether the shape should be filled.
+"fill" is whether the shape should to filled.
 For lines, this produces area graphs.
 You can use "fillColor" to specify the color of the fill.
 If "fillColor" evaluates to false (default for everything except points which are filled with white), the fill color is auto-set to the